covid-policy-modelling/model-connector-template/README.md

 1. Raise a PR against the `web-ui` repository, copying the content of your `meta.yml` into the `models.yml` file.

-1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model
+1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model.

 ## Requirements for Docker images